PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 So the team has created this portal called **PrestaShop Feedback** so that anyone can comment and vote for the features on which feedback is needed.
 Whether you are a merchant, a developer, an agency, a seller on the [Addons Marketplace](http://addons.prestashop.com/), etc. your opinions and suggestions are expected on the [feedback.prestashop.com](https://feedback.prestashop.com) page.

 The portal, available in the 'PrestaShop Core' tab, is divided into several sections.
-The goal of this article is to explain how to use this interface to share your feedback on upcoming features.
+The goal of this article is to explain how to use this interface to share your feedback on the selected features.

 ## How to use PrestaShop Feedback